P.O. Box 1880

 ISCD's mission is to promote the study of culturogenic disease by conducting original research and through media outreach to the public and medical institutions.

-Our staff use the fields of anthropology, biochemistry, and medicine to understand the cultural causes of disease.
+We use the fields of anthropology, biochemistry, and medicine to understand the cultural causes of disease.
 In addition to the link between breast cancer and bras, we have made some remarkable discoveries, including the effect of sleep position on brain health and numerous diseases, the impact of the voice on the thyroid, and many illnesses caused by cultural taboos.
-For some of Prof. Singer's work, go here.
+To read more of Sydney Ross Singer's articles and theories, go here.

 ISCD is a program of the Good Shepherd Foundation, a 501(C)3 nonprofit dedicated to human, animal, and environmental health.